cjihrig/toolbag/README.md

 The first interface is the reporting interface.
 This interface is used to send runtime data to one or more destinations.
 Each reporter is implemented as a plugin.

 The second interface is the command interface.
-This interface communicates with an external server using a [nes WebSocket connection](https://github.com/hapijs/nes), and allows commands to be sent to the running application.
+This interface, which is also implemented as a plugin, allows commands to be sent to the running application.
 Example commands include taking a heapdump or starting/stopping the CPU profiler.

 ## Running the Command Server

-The command server is not mandatory.
+The command server is not mandatory, and is only required if you plan to use the command interface.
 If you choose to use it, you should start the server before starting your application.
-Currently, this means running `node server.js` in the [borland](https://github.com/continuationlabs/borland) root directory.
 See the section on client configuration for information on having the client connect to the server.

 ## Running the Client